agentplexus/stats-agent-team/presentation.md

 <!--
 Thank you for your attention.
 We've covered the journey from requirements to a working system.
 The challenges we faced, the solutions we implemented, and the lessons we learned.
 We hope this inspires your own multi-agent projects.
 Questions?
 [PAUSE:1500]
 We've covered a lot today.
 From the fundamental problem of L L M hallucinations to the architecture that solves it.
 From zero percent verification in direct mode to sixty to ninety percent in pipeline mode.
 From single L L M support to five plus providers.
 From client-side insecurity to proper server-side architecture.
 From J S O N parsing bugs to comprehensive prompt engineering.
 Every challenge taught us something.
 Every solution opened new possibilities.
-If you want to try it yourself, the repo is on GitHub at github dot com slash grokify slash stats dash agent dash team.
+If you want to try it yourself, the repo is on GitHub at github dot com slash agent plexus slash stats dash agent dash team.
 The documentation is comprehensive, setup is straightforward, and we welcome contributions.
 Special thanks to the Google A D K team, Eino framework contributors, and the entire open source community.
 Now, let's open it up for questions.
 [PAUSE:2000]
 -->